 - Maintain the board as a well-functioning, balanced team led by the chair

-The Board consists of two directors the Chief Executive Officer and the non-executive Chairman.
+The Board consists of three directors, the Chief Executive Officer, the non-executive Chairman and a non-executive Director.
 The Board has two committees, audit and remuneration.
 Given the small size of the Board it has been decided that there is currently no need for a nominations committee.

 - Ensure that between them the directors have the necessary up to date experience, skills and capabilities